Non-GAAP Earnings and Stock Price Crash Risk

 Date Written: March 3, 2021

 We investigate whether non-GAAP earnings disclosures increase stock price crash risk.
-Consistent with non-GAAP disclosures allowing managers to inflate investors’ perceptions about firm performance, our results indicate that income-increasing non-GAAP reporting increases crash risk.
-We also find that managers can use non-GAAP reporting as a substitute for withholding bad news in GAAP earnings, which is the traditional explanation for crashes.
-Finally, we find a positive association between firms’ non-GAAP reporting and the likelihood of subsequent events that can trigger a crash.
-Overall, our evidence is consistent with certain non-GAAP disclosures exposing investors to risks of large and sudden price declines.
+Consistent with non-GAAP disclosures allowing managers to inflate investors’ perceptions about firm performance, our results indicate that income increasing non-GAAP reporting increases crash risk.
+We also find that managers can use non-GAAP reporting as a substitute for earnings management (the traditional explanation for crashes) to withhold bad news from investors.
+Finally, we find a positive association between non-GAAP reporting and the likelihood of subsequent events that can trigger a crash.
+Overall, our evidence is consistent with some non-GAAP disclosures exposing investors to risks of large and sudden price declines.

 Keywords: Non-GAAP earnings, Stock price crash risk, Disclosure, Regulation